espruino/EspruinoDocs/tutorials/Web IDE.md

 * Go to `Options` -> `List all Devices`
 * Choose your BLE adaptor (mine is `CSR8510 A10`)
 * Make sure `WinUSB` is set as the driver
-* Now when you run the Web IDE you should get a
+* Now when you next run the Native Web IDE and click 'connect' in the top left, you should see a list of connectable BLE devices.

 #### Native applications for other platforms